 5 ways to curb your dog eating poop and throwing up.

-a) Have your dog tested for worms.
+a) Has your dog tested for worms?

 Parasite infections are also a common cause of coprophagia.
 If your dog has been eating poop, you might consider taking him to a vet to test for worms.
-In the case he has worms, the vet will be able to advise you on how to deworm your dog.
+In case he has worms, the vet will be able to advise you on how to deworm your dog.

-Due to your dog’s nature to pick, eat and lick different things, even ones that are disgusting, he is exposed to getting parasitic worms.
+Due to your dog’s nature to pick, eat, and lick different things, even ones that are disgusting, he is exposed to getting parasitic worms.
 If your dog has shown signs of eating poop and vomiting, you should consult your vet who will examine your dog and administer the right medicine to deworm your puppy.

 b) Pick waste up regularly.

 Whether behavioral or health problems, your dog will eat poop because he can see and smell it in the first place.
 If you keep your dog in the house, You should always make sure that any waste is picked up regularly, and his sleeping place is clean at all times.

 If you leave your dog in a kennel, you will also have to make sure that it is clean and hygienic for your dog.
 Dogs that are used to being closed in might get bored in the day and might eat up their poop.
 To avoid this, make sure the kennel is clean at all times, and also you might consider buying toys for your dog to play with.